Harold Ramirez Player Props: Rays vs. Yankees

 Harold Ramirez At The Plate

-- Ramirez has four doubles, a triple, six home runs and eight walks while batting .338.
+- Ramirez is batting .321 with four doubles, a triple, six home runs and eight walks.

-- Ramirez has reached base via a hit in 16 games this year (of 23 played), and had multiple hits in nine of those games.
+- Ramirez has picked up a hit in 16 of 24 games this year, with multiple hits nine times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.